schosen/processout-helloworld/README.md

 You must have the following installed to run locally.
 - Docker and docker-compose
-- go
+- Go
-- minikube
+- Minikube
-- kubectl
+- Kubectl
 - Terraform

 To download dependencies run: